Vikash-8090-Yadav/SaL--dApp/.github/pr_request.md

 [X] - Correct
 -->

-## Check List (Check all the boxes which are applicable) <!--Follow the above conventions to check the box-->
+## Check List ✔ <!--Follow the above conventions to check the box-->
+please delete the options that are not relevant.
+In order to tick the check box just put x inside them for example [x] like this
 - [ ] My code follows the code style of this project.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.